Emma Wills

 Classical guitarist & Period instruments

-In 2022, Emma was recognized as a Promising Young Musician in the De Twintigers series on Belgium’s classical radio Klara and, in the year after, she was awarded Laureate 2023 by the Belgian Foundation Vocatio for her work in reviving the forgotten repertoire of the romantic guitar on historical instruments.
+In 2022, Emma was recognized as a Promising Young Musician in the De Twintigers series on Belgium’s classical radio Klara, and in the year after, she was awarded Laureate 2023 by the Belgian Foundation Vocatio for her work in reviving the forgotten repertoire of the romantic guitar on historical instruments.
 As the Ambassador for the historical guitar at the Belgian music instrument museum, Museum Vleeshuis, Emma continues to breathe new life into original two hundred year old instruments, enriching the musical landscape with her artistry.

-Rooted in Belgium, Emma’s music reaches across Europe, captivating audiences with performances that transcend the traditional boundaries of classical guitar.
+Emma’s music reaches across Europe, captivating audiences with performances that transcend the traditional boundaries of classical guitar.
 Whether performing her innovative solo programs, collaborating with her diverse chamber music ensembles, or working on interdisciplinary projects, Emma’s artistic versatility knows no limits.
 Her mastery of the baroque guitar, chitarra battente, romantic guitar, and classical guitar brings a distinctive depth and color to every performance.
-Emma is the guitarist of Duo Como (with accordeonist Sebastian Enriques), Duo Leora (with soprano Fleur Strijbos), the Delta Baroque Ensemble and, collaborates with the Canadian cellist Octavie Dostaler-Lalonde.
-She has worked with a wide range of collaborators, including An Pierlé, Muziektheater Transparant, Britt Truyts, Virago Symphonic Orchestra, among others.